Book

 Journal Articles, Book Chapters, Law Review Articles

-If you can’t read these due to a paywall, see my SSRN/ResearchGate or write to me at nmj31@cam.ac.uk for a pre-print.
+If you can’t read these due to a paywall, see my SSRN/ResearchGate or write to me for a preprint.

 Natalie Jones, ‘Self-Determination and the Right of Peoples to Participate in International Law-Making’ (2021) British Yearbook of International Law brab004 (advance online access)